laalaguer/docker-tutorial/class1/README.md

  Built:        Tue Jan 10 20:38:45 2017
  OS/Arch:      linux/amd64

-root@JapanBackup:~# uname -r
+root@my-computer:~# uname -r
 4.8.0-30-generic
 ```

 From the above commands, we can see that the `docker client` program we use as `docker` command is on version `1.12.6`, the `docker daemon` we use is on version `1.12.6`.
 Our linux kernel version is on `4.8.0`.

-# Pull some images and check images in docker
+# Pull a image

 ```
-# We pull an operating system, a lightweight linux called alpine from registry
+# We pull an operating system,
+# a lightweight linux called alpine from registry
-root@JapanBackup:~# docker pull alpine
+root@my-computer:~# docker pull alpine
 ```

 Now `alpine` image is in our local images inventory.
 We try to check it out.

 ```
-# We check the images on our system, the repo name is alpine, the version is latest. it has a size of 3.984 MB
+# We check the images on our system,
+# the repo name is alpine, the version is latest.
+# it has a size of 3.984 MB
-root@JapanBackup:~# docker images
+root@my-computer:~# docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE alpine              latest              88e169ea8f46        2 weeks ago         3.984 MB
 ```

-# Start an container, and execute an command in container
+# Start a container
 ```
 # Command format: docker run [image name] [command] [command args]

 # Check who is the user we log in as in the container
-root@JapanBackup:~# docker run alpine whoami root
+root@my-computer:~# docker run alpine whoami root

 # Check which entry directory we are in as in the container
-root@JapanBackup:~# docker run alpine pwd
+root@my-computer:~# docker run alpine pwd
 /

 # Create a file namex abc.txt
-root@JapanBackup:~# docker run alpine touch abc.txt
+root@my-computer:~# docker run alpine touch abc.txt

 # Check in the entry directory, what files are in the directory
-root@JapanBackup:~# docker run alpine ls -l total 52 drwxr-xr-x    2 root     root          4096 Dec 26 21:32 bin
+root@my-computer:~# docker run alpine ls -l total 52 drwxr-xr-x    2 root     root          4096 Dec 26 21:32 bin
 drwxr-xr-x    5 root     root           360 Jan 15 09:30 dev